kimai/kimai/var/docs/configurations.md

 You can activate the `duration_only` mode by switching the configuration key `kimai.timesheet.duration_only` to `true` in the file [kimai.yaml](../../config/packages/kimai.yaml).

+For supported formats while entering the `duration` please see the [timesheet chapter](timesheet.md)

 ## Remember me login

 The default period for the `Remember me` option can be changed in the config file [security.yaml](../../config/packages/security.yaml).